Business Tax FAQs

-A County Local Business Tax Receipt can be obtained at any Branch office of the St. Johns County Tax Collector’s office or by mail.
-Applicants at a Branch office or by mail will need to provide the following information along with the applicable payment amount due.
-Click for Local Business Tax Application online.
+A County Local Business Tax Receipt can be obtained at any office of the St. Johns County Tax Collector or by mail.
+Applicants will need to provide the following information along with the applicable payment amount due.
+Local Business Tax Application.

 - Business name

 - Owners(s) or Corporation/LLC name

 - Telephone number

 - Owner’s Social Security or Federal ID Number.
 Social Security or Federal ID Numbers are obtained from the U.S. Internal Revenue Service.
 Call them toll-free at 1-800-829-1040 or visit www.irs.gov.

 - Florida Sales Tax Number (if applicable).
 To obtain a Florida Sales Tax Number or resale number, contact the Florida Department of Revenue at 1-800-352-3671 or floridarevenue.com.